Jean-Lionel/Jean-Lionel/README.md

 ## I'm a  Developer, and Teacher!!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning
+-  ## JAVASCRIPT : IONIC 👌
+-  ## PHP : SYMFONY 🎶🎶🎶
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
 - 👌  2022 Goals: Collaborate with other burundian devellopers